isomerpages/mlaw-marketingshopfront/_dispute-resolution/0-why-resolve-disputes-in-singapore.md

 Click [here](#top) to return to the top

-### Choice of dispute resolution mechanism, institution and people
+### Choice of dispute resolution mechanisms, institutions and people

-Singapore has an open regime for international commercial dispute resolution, which offers parties choice of dispute resolution mechanisms, institutions, seats, and legal representation.
+Singapore has an open regime for international commercial dispute resolution, which offers parties a choice of dispute resolution mechanisms, institutions, seats, and legal representation.

 Parties are free to engage lawyers and arbitrators of any nationality and use any governing law.
 There is no restriction on foreign law firms engaging in and advising on arbitration and mediation in Singapore.